 SCADA in oil and gas is a crowded field.
 Emerson sells a complete stack.
 Inductive Automation’s Ignition is the platform a big chunk of the industry runs on.
 VTScada, AutoSol, and Kimray each own a slice of the market.
-Then there is the layer below that: integrators who build the actual systems for operators, using one of those platforms plus instruments, PLCs, and telemetry.
-And below all of it, there is the smaller operator who looked at a SCADA quote once, saw six figures and a six-month install, and went back to pumper gauges.
+Then there is the layer below that: integrators who build the actual systems for producers, using one of those platforms plus instruments, PLCs, and telemetry.
+And below all of it, there is the producer who looked at a SCADA quote once, saw six figures and a six-month install on conventional wells where the math never penciled, and went back to pumper gauges.

-SCADA companies in oil and gas fall into three buckets: full-stack vendors who sell the platform plus services, integrator firms who build custom systems for a specific operator, and lightweight monitoring tools that replace some of what SCADA does without the overhead.
-The right choice depends on what you actually pump and who actually pulls the data.
+SCADA companies in oil and gas fall into three buckets: full-stack vendors who sell the platform plus services, integrator firms who build custom systems, and lightweight monitoring that replaces some of what SCADA does without the overhead.
+The right choice depends on facility complexity, per-site economics, and who keeps the data flowing.

-This is an honest look at who plays in this space, what they do, and where lightweight alternatives make more sense.
+This is an honest look at who plays in this space, what they do, and where lightweight monitoring fits instead.

 The Full-Stack SCADA Vendors